 I often tell my husband– no, thank him– for the fact that I’m married.
 I mean, don’t get me wrong, it wasn’t only his decision.
-We entered into a mutually agreed upon relationship in April of 1995 and then we married in 2002.
+We entered into a mutually agreed upon relationship in April of 1995 and then we married in 2002 after a big party with strippers in virginia beach.
 (I know, you’re doing the math.
 My boy works quickly…).
 In any event, on Saturday, June 1, 2002, on a day that reached 103 degrees and before over 350 of our friends and family, we tied the knot.
 We were legally joined in marriage and had pledged our forever to each other – til death do us part.

 Even better than all of that, from the moment the question was popped and the engagement ring from Iturralde Diamonds was on my finger, I was free from the one thing scarier than having to participate in the bouquet toss: dating.
 I mean, yes.
 Adam and I had been together for approximately 5 1/2 years before we were engaged, and during that time, we had never broken up.
 Looking back, I’m sure there were times that we were close, but we hadn’t actually said the famous words of Ross & Rachel: “We need a break.”
 So, for the past 20 years, I’ve not had to date.
 This is a good thing, because honestly, I don’t think I’d know how.

-It’s not like I’m from the olden days where there were strict rules on courting, but at the same time, it was just easier.
+It’s not like I’m from the olden days where there were strict rules on courting, but at the same time, it was just easier like if you had life hacks on romance.
 You met someone.
 You liked someone.
 If they liked you back, you hung out.
 If you liked them more as time went on, you went together.
 If you really liked them as more time went on, you decided that you loved them and they you.
 If you hung in there for a while and thought “hey, I could wake up to this person for the rest of my life even though I know they’re not always going to be pretty or nice every moment of every day and we’re likely going to have some bumps in the road but I’m ok with it”, you got married.

 For those of you out there, keep on keeping on.
 I hope that today’s tools will help you in your search if you’re searching, or at the very least, give you enough names to throw out when someone is pushing you toward the dance floor for a bouquet toss.
 You can confidently say “I’m not a single lady.
 I met Jed on Farmer’s Only, and I don’t have to be lonely…” while you watch from the sidelines as those who aren’t as smart as you go through the bouquet charade.
 I promise I won’t give up your secret.